electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Add the needed device to your project.
+8. Add the needed device to your project.
 You can specify the device by its Id, Name, MAC, IMP Agent Id.
-  `impt device assign --device <device_id>`

 ```
-> impt device assign -d 5000d8c46a56cfca
+> impt device assign --device 5000d8c46a56cfca
 Device "5000d8c46a56cfca" is assigned successfully to Device Group "71c3be05-a7d2-a326-8906-8af3b205bd13".
 IMPT COMMAND SUCCEEDS
 ```

-1. Create a new build, run it and start the logs of your factory firmware part that runs on the pre-factory fixture device.
+9. Create a new build, run it and start the logs of your factory firmware part that runs on the pre-factory fixture device.
-  `impt build run --log`

 ```
-> impt build run -l
+> impt build run --log
 Deployment "4a7339e4-1f7c-3caa-2ce5-15c367df9a3f" is created successfully.
 Restart request for Devices assigned to Device Group "71c3be05-a7d2-a326-8906-8af3b205bd13" is successful:
 Device: